TheHive-Project/TheHiveDocs/admin/backup-restore.md

 _Note_:
-You can backup the last index of TheHive (you can list indices in your ElasticSearch cluster with `curl -s http://localhost:9200/_cat/indices | cut -d ' '  -f3` ) or all indices with `_all` value.
+You can backup the last index of TheHive (you can list indices in your Elasticsearch cluster with `curl -s http://localhost:9200/_cat/indices | cut -d ' '  -f3` ) or all indices with `_all` value.

 ## 4. Restore data

-Restore will do the reverse actions : it reads the backup in your snapshot directory and loads indices into the ElasticSearch cluster.
+Restore will do the reverse actions : it reads the backup in your snapshot directory and loads indices into the Elasticsearch cluster.
 This operation is done with the following command :
 ```
 $ curl -XPOST 'http://localhost:9200/_snapshot/the_hive_backup/snapshot_1/_restore' -d '